delta/codecharacter-docs-2022/docs/index.md

 You can also participate in the daily challenges that challenge your skills in the game by assigning one challenge per day to be solved.
 You will be awarded a score based on your performance and will hence place you on the leaderboard which can be checked from the leaderboard page.

+But why should you go through the trouble of doing all this in the first place?

+"In a world where advanced AI has taken control of the city, Sam, Ali, and Vik are among the few remaining rebels fighting to take back their homes.
+Their enemies are three types of towering AI-controlled towers, each possessing different capabilities.

+One tower is heavily armed and has advanced ground-based combat capabilities.
+Another tower is has improved characteristics over the first one, guarding the core areas.
+The third tower is capable of aerial combat with powerful attacks that can battle the incoming air attacks.

+Your team of mercenaries are capable of tackling the towers with their own unique skillsets.
+Sam is a punk with a knack for explosives, Ali is a cyborg with advanced combat capabilities, and Vik is a skilled drone pilot who can navigate the city's airspace undetected.
+Together, they must coordinate an attack on the AI-controlled towers to destroy them and reclaim their city.

+The only way to communicate their attack strategy safely is through a code, as the AI is constantly monitoring all forms of communication.
+The code is a complex set of instructions that they give each other, depending on their position at the time, and their situations.

+As the player, you must understand what kind of code will be able to convey the instructions best and implement the same.
+You'll need to use your knowledge of each character's strengths and weaknesses to come up with a coordinated attack that can take down the different types of AI-controlled towers.

+With each tower destroyed, the AI's hold on the city weakens, and the team moves one step closer to reclaiming their homes.
+But the AI won't go down without a fight, and each tower presents new challenges and obstacles that must be overcome.

+Can you help Sam, Ali, and Vik take back their city and defeat the AI once and for all?
+The fate of their homes, and the entire city, rests in your hands."

 Let’s get started with a quick tutorial on how to get started.

 ## Dashboard Interface